 boots that can support the crampons you'll be using (*)

 climbing helmet (*)

 belay device (ATC), with locking carabiner

 clothing suitable to spend a full winter day outside

 backpack to carry your gear, lunch, water, and some group equipment.
 Minimum 25L+ pack recommended.

 (*) = This gear is available for rent at MEC Edmonton.
 Early reservations are highly recommended.

 You are going to want to rent the ice climbing package from MEC, highlighted below:

-he package includes boots, crampons, ice axes and a helmet (helmets are mandatory during the weekend).
-They have weekend packages available for around 35$.
-Not included in the package is a harness, belay device and carabiners which you will also need for the weekend.
+The package includes boots, crampons, ice axes and a helmet (helmets are mandatory during the weekend).
+They have weekend packages available for around 60$.
+Harness, belay device and carabiners are not included in the package, which you will also need for the weekend.